gravitee-io/gravitee-platform-docs/docs/apim/getting-started/hybrid-deployment/hybrid-deployment-on-kubernetes.md

 ```
 {% endcode %}

-2. Deploy the management APIM instance, which includes components management UI, developer portal, management API and the bridge gateway (which will be used as a bridge between the two clusters):
+2. Deploy the management APIM instance, which includes components Management Console, Developer Portal, Management API and the bridge Gateway (which will be used as a bridge between the two clusters):

 ```sh
 $ helm install — name graviteeio-apim3 — namespace graviteeio \